playcanvas/developer.playcanvas.com/content/en/tutorials/ui-elements-buttons.md

 ### Button events

-We have a script in the project listens for when the user clicks on the button and updates the text in the UI to the quality setting that they've selected.
+We have a script in the project that listens for when the user clicks on the button and updates the text in the UI to the quality setting that they've selected.

 ```javascript
 var ButtonLogic = pc.createScript('buttonLogic');